 It was a friday night when I saw that someone had commented on an issue saying that the site was down.
 I created udpquiz back in 2022, and it seemed like a good time to give it a fresh coat of paint.

 For the update, I thought it'd be pretty interesting if it were only available over udp (fits the theme, amirite?).
-The solution to this is to serve the site over HTTP/3 which uses the QUIC transport layer that uses udp.
+The solution to this is to serve the site over HTTP/3 that uses the QUIC transport layer (udp-only).

-Enabling the site to use just HTTP/3 was as simple as adding
+Serving the site over only HTTP/3 was as simple as adding

 protocols h3